 Large construction project can have a significant impact on the region surrounding them.
 These impacts may significantly affect the quality of life of people in the region.
 Some of these impacts will benefit people and some will impact them negatively.

-This document is an overview of an ontology that defines a vocabulary for describing such impacts and projects that may be proposed and implemented to mitigate them.
+This document is an introduction to an ontology that defines a vocabulary for describing such impacts and projects that may be proposed and implemented to mitigate them.

 Competency questions that this model is able to address include: